On the Brink of Extinction

 Each year, new crane chicks are raised in captivity, trained to migrate with the ultralight aircrafts, and added to the new eastern flock.
 From a low of just 15 birds in 1941, this flock's population rose to a record 281 birds in 2011.
 The long-term recovery goal is a self-sustaining population of at least 1,000 Whooping cranes in North America by 2035.

 Following the Cranes and Celebrating Survival

-This fall, Operation Migration will lead six chicks from Wisconsin to Florida beginning October, 2012.
+This fall, Operation Migration will lead eight chicks from Wisconsin to Florida.
 Species recovery is a long-term challenge.
 Journey North celebrates the stories of survival as we follow the annual cycle of this endangered species.
 Every year is an exciting new chapter in the Whooping cranes' return from the brink of extinction!